develax/RazorExpress/README.md

 });
 ```

 The **index.raz** view-template is pretty much the same as in the previous example except we have to add some basic HTML markup.
-Notice that the file has **'.raz'** extension which every Razor view template must have.
+Notice that the file has **'.raz'** extension which every Razor view template file must have.
 ```HTML+Razor
 <!DOCTYPE html>
 <html>